jsmini/is/README.md

 $ npm publish --access=public
 ```

-rename  project. you need to edit project name when initialize project or anytime you want to rename the project . you need to rename `formName` and `toname` in file `rename.js`,which will automatically rename project name in the following files
+  Maybe you should change relative information in the follow files

 - README.md
 - package.json